 The administrator is the person responsible for managing the IBM StoredIQ Platform.
 This individual has strong understanding of data sources, indexes, data servers, jobs, infosets, and actions.
-This list provides an overview as to how IBM StoredIQ Administrator works:
+This list provides an overview as to how IBM StoredIO Administrator works:

 - Viewing data servers and volumes: Using IBM StoredIQ Administrator, the Administrator can identify what data servers are deployed, their location, what data is being managed, and the status of each data server in the system.
 Volume management is a central component of IBM StoredIQ Platform.
 IBM StoredIQ Administrator also allows the Administrator to see what volumes are currently under management, which data server is responsible for that volume, the state of the volume after indexing, and the amount and size of information that is contained by each volume.
-Administrators can also add volumes to data servers through this interface. - Creating system infosets: System infosets that use only specific indexed volumes can be created and managed within IBM StoredIQ Administrator.
+Administrators can also add volumes to and delete volumes from data servers through this interface. - Scheduling harvests: Harvesting, which can also be referred to as indexing, is the process or task by which IBM StoredIQ Platform examines and classifies data in your network.
+Using IBM StoredIQ Administrator, harvests can be scheduled, edited, and deleted. - Creating system infosets: System infosets that use only specific indexed volumes can be created and managed within IBM StoredIQ Administrator.
 Although infosets are a core component of IBM StoredIQ Data Workbench, system infosets are created as a shortcut for users in IBM StoredIQ Administrator. - Managing users: The user management area allows administrators to create users and manage users' access to the various IBM StoredIQ applications. - Configuring and managing actions: An action is any process that is taken upon the data that is represented by the indexes.
 Actions are run by data servers on indexed data objects.
 Any errors or warnings that are generated as a result of an action are recorded as exceptions in IBM StoredIQ Data Workbench.